 Pacific Hideaway

-Grab one of the high tables on the patio overlooking Huntington Beach Pier at this upstairs restaurant in the dog-friendly Kimpton Shorebreak Resort.
+Grab one of the high tables on the patio overlooking the Huntington Beach Pier at this upstairs restaurant in the dog-friendly Kimpton Shorebreak Resort.
 The menu evokes surf cultures from Latin America to Southeast Asia.
-500 Pacific Coast Highway.
-(714) 965-4448.

 Huntington Dog Beach

-This 1.5-mile stretch of sand just might be the happiest place in the world.
+This 1.5-mile stretch of sand just might a pup’s happiest place in the world.
 For a true Surf City experience, book a surfing lesson for your water-loving canine with Good Kharma Surf ($75 for 1 hour).
 Perhaps you’ll discover the next Surf Dog champion.
-Pacific Coast Highway between Goldenwest and Seapoint streets.
-(714) 841-8644.

 The Doggie Spa